 I believe that everyone in the world should have the opportunity to fall in love with qigong and tai chi — no matter where they live.

 I created Qi School because I am a teacher, and I want you to get the training you need to feel your qi.

 If you want to learn my method of qigong (and tai chi), if you wan to feel the qi, then keep an eye on Qi School.

 As a teacher, I’m super excited about all the ways that Qi School is going to help me help my students.
 Believe me — helping you feel the qi is just the first step in your amazing, lifelong qigong journey!
 Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
-I’ve already taught thousands of people from all over the world to use qigong for their own stubborn health challenges.
+I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
 As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
-In addition to my blog, I also teach online courses, and also lead in-person retreats and workshops.
+In addition to my blog, I also teach online courses and offer in-person retreats and workshops.